NurluhanKakpan/sdp-final/README.md

     Push to the branch (git push origin feature/AmazingFeature) Open a pull request
     License
-    [Your App Name] is licensed under the [License Name] License.
+    Delivery APP is licensed under the JetBrains License.
 See the LICENSE file for details.

     Contact
-    For any inquiries or support, please contact [Your Email Address].
+    For any inquiries or support, please contact nurlukhankakpan@gmail.com.